The Story of Keith Moon’s Death

 Unlike the subtle, yet effective, approach of contemporaries like Charlie Watts or Ringo Starr, Moon took an entirely different sensibility to the drum kit, inspiring countless future musicians along the way.
 Add bassist John Entwistle, and the Who had themselves a rhythm section with the range of an orchestra.

 Moon’s short, sweet life came to and end after a night of partying — and to be fair, a lifetime of testing his own limits.
-Ironically, his death was caused from an overdose of pills that were intended to combat his ongoing alcoholism.
+Ironically, his death was caused from an overdose of pills that were intended to combat his alcoholism.
 The medication was primarily a sedative, only a handful of which would have caused death.
-Police reports indicate that he took nearly a third of his 100 pill prescription.
-“It was a silly mistake,” said Pete Townshend in the 2007 documentary ‘Amazing Journey.’
+Police reports indicate that he took nearly a third of his 100-pill prescription.
+“It was a silly mistake,” said Pete Townshend in the 2007 documentary Amazing Journey.
 “He just always took pills in handfuls, it was just a habit that he had.”
 Heminevrin, the prescribed drug in question, disabled his esophagus, which prevented him from vomiting, thus suffocating him.
-While Moon was no stranger to chemical intake, he never hit on hard drugs, prefering alcohol and pills to be his demon.
+While Moon was no stranger to chemical intake, he never hit on hard drugs, preferring alcohol and pills to be his demon.

-Sadly, the band had just begun a new chapter in their career with the release of the ‘Who Are You’ album just weeks prior to Moon’s death.
-At the time, fans cryptically noted that on the cover, Moon is sitting on a chair that has the words ‘Not To Be Taken Away’ stenciled on it.
+Sadly, the band had just begun a new chapter in their career with the release of the Who Are You album just weeks prior to Moon’s death.
+At the time, fans cryptically noted that on the cover, Moon is sitting on a chair that has the words “Not To Be Taken Away” stenciled on it.